kwameopareasiedu/docts/README.md

 Owing to the above issues, `docts` CLI has the following objectives:

 1. [x] Create a **Typescript** serverless project with a modified file structure
-2. [ ] Add new functions to your serverless project and automatically add a function entry to the `project.yml`.
+2. [ ] Add/Remove functions to/from your serverless project and automatically
+       update the `project.yml`.
 3. [ ] Install all function dependencies at the project root instead of individual function folder roots
 4. [ ] Watch files and auto-update function `package.json` to include
-       all `import`
-       dependencies used in all function files
+       all `import` dependencies used in all function files
 5. [ ] Scan a compatible project and auto-update the `project.yml` with all
-       function
-       entries
+       function entries